JoinVerse/obs/README.md

 ## Observer

-Observer is a wrapper of Logger and Error tracker
+Observer is a wrapper of Logger and Error tracker, it also enables [Cloud Profiler](https://cloud.google.com/profiler/)

 ```go
 package main